adityadhegde/shorty40/README.md

-# shorty40
+# The Shorty40
-A ortholinear 39key keyboard with a 2U spacebar and KMK support using a Raspberry Pi Pico
+An ortholinear 39key keyboard with a 2U spacebar and KMK support using a Raspberry Pi Pico

 ## Bill of Materials